-• For information about enabling and disabling power saving, see "To turn Power Saving on and off"
+• For information about enabling and disabling power saving, see "To turn Power Saving on or off" (page

-- (page E-103).There actually are two sleep state levels: "display sleep" and "function sleep".
+- There actually are two sleep state levels: "display sleep" and "function sleep".

-Elapsed Time in Dark Hands and Display Operation 60 to 70 minutes (display sleep) Blank display, second has stopped.
+Elapsed Time in Dark Hands and Display Operation 60 to 70 minutes (display sleep) Blank display, second hand stopped.
 Except for display and second hand, all functions enabled.
 6 or 7 days (function sleep) Blank display, all hands stopped at 12 o'clock.
 Except for timekeeping, all functions disabled.

 - The watch will not enter a sleep state between 6:00 AM and 9:59 PM.
-If the watch is already in a sleep - The watch will not enter a sleep state between two watch and 9.39 min.
-If the watch is already in a sleet state when 6.00 AM arrives, however, it will remain in the sleep state.
+If the watch is already in a sleep state when 6:00 AM arrives, however, it will remain in the sleep state.

 The watch will not enter a sleep state while it is in the Stopwatch Mode or Countdown Timer Mode.

-The watch will not enter a sleep state while barometric pressure change indicator is enabled (page 1.72).
+The watch will not enter a sleep state while barometric pressure change indication is enabled (page E-63).